-If you take the supernatural trait out of religion, one does not become an “atheist” immediate.
+If you take the supernatural trait out of religion, one does not become an “atheist” immediately.
 The common people seem to believe in a binary, that “it must be real,” or, “if it’s not real.”
 One only believes in the supernatural, simply because there are witnesses and testimonies to the magic.
-However, magic is not real, as the term really only describes a phenomena and not a science.
-The correct term, is to “conjure,” or, to make something appear as if it was magic.
+However, magic is not real, as the term only describes a phenomenon and not a science.
+The correct term is to “conjure,” or, to make something appear as if it was magic.
 Religion often will conjure up a supernatural event, and people will fall for it.

-What ever happened to Baruch Spinoza or Auguste Comte?
-Or even Friedrich Nietzsche, who gets cited more often then both of them together?
-These intellects actually tried to save religion by erasing the supernatural belief from the logical thought process.
+Whatever happened to Baruch Spinoza or Auguste Comte?
+Or even Friedrich Nietzsche, who gets cited more often than both of them together?
+These intellects tried to save religion by erasing supernatural belief from the logical thought process.
 What is religion without the supernatural?
-It is everything what it actually is!
+It is everything that it is!

-Even the most Christian intellectuals, from Alvin Plantinga to René Girard, they both have a clear, rational scientific foundations of the world, but only then do they contradict themselves, having to irrationally succumb to an even greater irrational belief in the supernatural, simply because, “that’s what people want to believe!”
+Even the most Christian intellectuals, from Alvin Plantinga to René Girard, have a clear, rational scientific foundation of the world, but only then do they contradict themselves, having to irrationally succumb to an even greater irrational belief in the supernatural, simply because, “that’s what people want to believe!”

 So with this subjective liberal belief in mind, religion can only be defined as the individual interest of the believer, and the community that follows is no different than a nation or a culture.

 But isn’t this a Eurocentric interpretation?
-Considering that European people tend to believe, first and foremost, what individuals believe in, verse the group?
-We have a contradiction of a collection of individuals, who all have the same intellectual and different autonomy, but all are force to believe in an irrational power!
+Considering that European people tend to believe, first and foremost, what individuals believe in, versus the group?
+We have a contradiction of a collection of individuals, who all have the same intellectual and different autonomy, but all are forced to believe in an irrational power!
 How does this make any sense?

-Religion without the supernatural can be defined as a institution that gives, resources, connections, and order to it’s followers.
+Religion without the supernatural can be defined as an institution that gives, resources, connections, and order to its followers.
 The supernatural belief is a scapegoat, or a metaphor, as there is nothing “supernatural” about people coming together under an institution.
 Religion becomes a code, a cultural mannerism, or a practice of keeping society together.
 But this comes at a cost between the elite and the masses.
-Because as Karl Marx once said about religion, “religion becomes an opiate of the masses,” the elite can have their own exclusive religion, as common religion is found among the masses to serve the elite.
-This follows a Bell Curve of sorts, where elite religions, like Freemasonry and Kabbalah, is like a secret, intellectual, managerial code (presented in movies like Eyes Wide Shut), while the idiot masses get a religion that confines to social order, bourgeois weakness, self-guilt politics, and importantly, the belief of a supernatural power that will save them from all their “sinful” mistakes.
+As Karl Marx once said about religion, “religion becomes an opiate of the masses,” the elite can have their exclusive religion, as common religion is found among the masses to serve the elite.
+This follows a Bell Curve of sorts, where elite religions, like Freemasonry and Kabbalah, are like a secret, intellectual, managerial code (presented in movies like Eyes Wide Shut), while the idiot masses get a religion that confines to social order, bourgeois weakness, self-guilt politics, and importantly, the belief of a supernatural power that will save them from all their “sinful” mistakes.

-It’s ultimately feels like the religion without the supernatural is for the people in power, while “religion” as we know, an institution orbiting around the supernatural, is for everyone else who is dumb enough to have that interest.
-If religion is useful for the masses, the religion in question is usually a reflection of the people and culture that inhibit it.
-Christianity is not the same with regards to South Americans, Mexicans, some Africans, Middle Easterners, and Northeast Asians.
+It ultimately feels like the religion without the supernatural is for the people in power, while “religion” as we know, an institution orbiting around the supernatural, is for everyone else who is dumb enough to have that interest.
+If religion is useful for the masses, the religion in question is usually a reflection of the people and culture that inhabit it.
+Christianity is not the same for South Americans, Mexicans, some Africans, Middle Easterners, and Northeast Asians.
 The supernatural belief in question goes along with the science of the people, and the people’s conquest to get their cultural values out, above and beyond the Western imperialism that chokes them with rainbow capitalist “multiculturalism.”

 There is an “order” for the Filipinos to meet other Filipinos at church.
 There is an “order” for a Filipino woman to get with a Filipino man, under the “supernatural” belief of Christ, to be together and start a family.
 And there is access to resources that make this all plausible.
 Again, supposedly under a “supernatural” urge to be together at church.

-Am I suppose to believe that a white man who pursues a Filipino woman at church did it out of a “supernatural” urge?
+Am I supposed to believe that a white man who pursued a Filipino woman at church did it out of a “supernatural” urge?
 “Because God told me to race-mix.”
 The so-called “supernatural” belief among the non-white, has more to do with their folk ideas and tradition.
 The church to the non-white is at odds against the naive white who does not have a community (considering he is an admixture European person without a solid commitment to anything above him).
-The “order” and resources at hand is with the race, and the connections they make to esblaish the community, as the “supernatural” can only exist in a metaphor.
+The “order” and resources at hand are with the race, and the connections they make to establish the community, as the “supernatural” can only exist in a metaphor.

-I believe that Jesus walking on water, or his resurrection, were religious metaphors, related around an ignorant culture that is changing, or becoming one with the message.
-The testimonies of the supernatural have been misread as a truth, when in reality, they were just a poetic as a Docetic claim of the spirit.
-The game of “Chinese whispers” and the lack of technology in the past, does something to our own epistemology, and how we translate it into truth.
+I believe that Jesus's walking on water, or his resurrection, were religious metaphors, related to an ignorant culture that is changing, or becoming one with the message.
+The testimonies of the supernatural have been misread as a truth when in reality, they were just as poetic as a Docetic claim of the spirit.
+The game of “Chinese whispers” and the lack of technology in the past, do something to our epistemology, and how we translate it into truth.

 If we all know this to be true, how come is it that we haven’t applied Nietzsche’s stance on the Übermensch yet?
-Our liberal society seems more invested into transhumanism and “trans rights” than it would ever with a concept of Logos and world enlightenment.
-If religion is to continue, it must have a foundation within Western philosophy, and it’s understanding on a science that can enlighten the follower as a teacher, than an idiotic consumer.
-Just like a proper understanding of Hegelian technology, we can understand the moments and errors of the past, and apply it into our current setting.
+Our liberal society seems more invested in transhumanism and “trans rights” than it would ever be with the concept of Logos and world enlightenment.
+If religion is to continue, it must have a foundation within Western philosophy, and its understanding of a science that can enlighten the follower as a teacher, rather than an idiotic consumer.
+Just like a proper understanding of Hegelian technology, we can understand the moments and errors of the past, and apply them to our current setting.
 We need both progress and praxis in religion.
-The supernatural is a cancer among the intellectual, and the belief in it turns the most smartest man into a helpless agent of emotional wooing.
-There is much to learn from Johann Wolfgang von Goethe, and his interest in the romantic urge to build and produce.
-But it can never settle for one’s own shortcoming, that some kind of supernatural power will excuse the arrogant and weak man from his own mistakes.
-He must rather celebrate Comte’s Religion of Humanity, or apply Spinoza’s Ethics everyday, if he is to accomplish a real religious meaning in life.
+The supernatural is a cancer among the intellectual, and the belief in it turns the smartest man into a helpless agent of emotional wooing.
+There is much to learn from Johann Wolfgang von Goethe and his interest in the romantic urge to build and produce.
+But one can never settle for one’s shortcomings, that some kind of supernatural power will excuse the arrogant and weak man from his own mistakes.
+He must rather celebrate Comte’s Religion of Humanity, or apply Spinoza’s Ethics every day if he is to accomplish a real religious meaning in life.

 The church may serve as a small institutional unit for the arts against a world that hates the intellect.
-If so, we need to get rid of the middle class cargo cults and it’s scapegoat hobbyism on the supernatural.
+If so, we need to get rid of the middle-class cargo cults and its scapegoat hobbyism on the supernatural.
 We need a religion that does not rely on the supernatural, and rather, we have to rely on ourselves to accomplish Godly powers.
 The supernatural will always lurk as some kind of optimistic belief for utopian thinking.
-But as of now, the supernatural puts even the most smartest person behind as an irrational fool.
+But as of now, the supernatural puts even the smartest person behind as an irrational fool.